SWOT analysis: What is it?

 • Legal (we speak of legal).

-We have an article entirely dedicated to Pestel analysis elsewhere, if you want to know more 😉.
+We have an article entirely dedicated to Pestle analysis elsewhere, if you want to know more 😉.
 The main differences between the two analyses lie in their scope and purpose.
 As we told you before, SWOT analysis is more focused on internal factors of the company while PESTEL focuses more on external factors.

 SWOT analysis is more practical and focuses on the immediate aspects of the company while PESTEL is more theoretical and focuses on future trends and developments.